Navigation auf uzh.ch

 Research project ongoing.
 Do you wish to participate?
 See our information below and on the project website.

-Developmental dyscalculia (DD) is a specific neurodevelopmental disorder that hinders children and adults in perceiving and processing numerical information efficiently and accurately.
-It has a negative effect on individual well-being and career success.
-Although we know that DD persists into adulthood, no evaluated support for young adults with DD exists.
+Developmental dyscalculia (DD) is a specific neurodevelopmental disorder that impairs the ability of children and adults to perceive and process numerical information efficiently and accurately.
+It negatively impacts individual well-being and career success.
+While it is well established that DD persists into adulthood, there is currently no evaluated support available for young adults with DD.

 AdaBD Principal investigators: Karin Kucian, Christian Ruff, Silvia Brem